-Building a credit score requires making a certain number of transactions and paying your dues regularly.
-As someone who is just moving to the U.S., this requires you to start building your credit score from scratch as your credit score from India isn't valid there.
+Building a US credit score requires making a certain number of credit card transactions and paying your dues regularly.
+As someone who is just moving to the US, this requires you to start building your credit score from scratch as your Indian credit score isn't valid there.

-It usually takes about six months to start building your credit score.
+It usually takes about six months to start building your US credit score.
 Note that it takes this much time for you to generate a score.
 If you want to build a good credit score, it will take more time.
-This means you must practise good credit behaviour from day one.
+This means you must practice good credit behavior from day one.

 In a nutshell, this involves building a record of timely payments.
 You will mainly incur shopping bills, rent, and utility bills in your first few months.
-When someone asks for your credit score, they send a request to one of the major credit bureaus in the U.S. The bureau then analyzes it and generates a score (credit score).
-Any score above 670 is considered a good a good score.
-But remember, it takes some time to build a good credit score.
+When someone asks for your credit score, they send a request to one of the major US credit bureaus in the US.
+The bureau then analyzes it and generates a score (credit score).
+Any score above 670 is considered a good score.
+But remember, it takes some time to build it good.

-Here are some guidelines by FICO that tell you how your credit score is calculated:
+Here are some guidelines by FICO that tell you how your US credit score is calculated: